Sports Anti-Doping Rules

 To stay on the right side of the rules, you must avoid breaking the rules.
 There are 11 key ways to break the rules, and they are known as the anti-doping rule violations (ADVRs)

-You can read a summary of what you should not do below, in English and te reo Māori.
+You can read a summary of what counts as breaking the rules, in English and te reo Māori.

 The rule violations

-- Use or attempt to use a prohibited substance or method
+- Use or attempted use of a prohibited substance or method by an athlete;

-- Evade testing or refuse to provide a sample
+- Evasion of doping control or refusal to provide a sample;

-- Tamper with any part of the doping control process
+- Tampering with any part of the doping control process by an athlete or other person*;

-- Traffick or attempt to traffick a prohibited substance or method
+- Trafficking or attempted trafficking of a prohibited substance or method by an athlete or other person;

-- Knowingly associate with someone, in a sporting capacity, who has been found guilty of an anti-doping rule violation.
+- Knowing association by an athlete or other person with someone in a sporting capacity who has been found guilty of an anti-doping rule violation;

-- Discourage or retaliate against someone for reporting doping or suspected doping.
+- Discouragement of, or retaliation against someone for, reporting doping or suspected doping by an athlete or other person.

 Ngā takahitanga patu pūroi